Pink Himalayan Calculator Problems, Part (n)

 One last thought.
 Back when McArdle was securely perched at The Atlantic, I often ended these rants by pointing out that her work colored the output of the whole site.
 Sometimes I called out the writers I did (and do) admire there to make that criticism more pointed.
 The same obtains today: McArdle’s work is a measure of The Daily Beast.
 If they choose to publish her, they own whatever good she may produce — and all the bad, with every bit of reputational and credibility damage that may result.
 In which context, whatever your feelings about Andrew Sullivan, I’ll say this: he’s not stupid about his career.
 It’s not (or not just) the manner of his leaving Tina’s playpen; it’s the fact of that abandon-ship that, to me, speaks volumes.

 Image: Agostino Carracci, Hairy Harry, Mad Peter and Tiny Amon, between 1598 and 1600.
-I have used this before, but it really seems to fit here.Explore posts in the same categories: bad writing, Glibertarians, numbers comment below, or link to this permanent URL from your own site.
+I have used this before, but it really seems to fit here.bad writing, Glibertarians, numbers comment below, or link to this permanent URL from your own site.